zenml-io/zenml/docs/book/user-guide/advanced-guide/managing-environments.md

 To manage dependencies in the orchestrator environment, you can use a package manager like `pip` or `poetry`.
 Make sure to install the ZenML package and any required integrations.

 For more information on configuring the orchestrator environment, refer to the [Pipeline Containerization](containerize-your-pipeline.md) guide.

-## Handling Multiple Pipelines and Workspaces on a Local Machine

-To manage multiple pipelines and workspaces on your local machine, you can use ZenML's workspace management features.
-Workspaces allow you to isolate different projects and their dependencies, making it easier to switch between them without conflicts.

-To create a new workspace, use the `zenml workspace create` command followed by the workspace name.
-To switch between workspaces, use the `zenml workspace switch` command followed by the workspace name.

-For more information on working with workspaces, refer to the [ZenML Workspaces](workspaces.md) guide.

-## Handling Custom Packages and Integrations in the ZenML Server

-To handle custom packages and integrations in the ZenML server, you need to ensure that the server environment has the necessary dependencies installed.
-This can be done using a package manager like `pip` or `poetry`.

-When installing custom packages, make sure to specify the exact package versions in a `requirements.txt` file.
-This ensures that the ZenML server environment matches your local development environment and other environments in your deployment.

-For more information on installing custom packages and integrations, refer to the [ZenML Integrations](integrations.md) guide.

 ## Summary